USS-Shenzhou/GravityChanger-1.21.1/README.md

 GravityChanger is originally a fork of FusionFlux's [Gravity API](https://github.com/Fusion-Flux/Gravity-Api) for Fabric.
 Gravity API is originally a fork of Gaider10's [Gravity Changer](https://github.com/Gaider10/GravityChanger).

-Maintaining the fork because Immersive Portals mod depends on the Gravity changing mod, and Fabric mod cannot depend on a Quilt mod.
+Maintaining the fork because I needed a gravity direction mod for 1.21, and it looks like qouteall is no longer active.

 This Gravity Changer mod is not identical to Fusion's Gravity API.
 **The two mods cannot be used interchangeably.**